How often do you Google yourself?

 Will recruiters find anything else online that I need to be prepared to handle?

-If you aren’t able to remove or downplay the damaging results, be prepared to talk about the situation, should you get asked about it during an interview.
+If you aren’t able to remove or downplay the damaging results, be prepared to talk about the situation, in case a recruiter brings it up during an interview.

 Google yourself on a monthly basis to actively monitor and manage your online presence.
 In addition, set up a Google News Alert for your name to help keep an eye on your professional brand.

-Click on the following link to download a copy of my free personal branding checklist.
+Click on the following link to download TopResume's free personal branding checklist.